UM-Dearborn’s iLabs’ eCities research recognizes Charter Township of Commerce for supporting business in their community

 and tax rates, which can demonstrate the growth, investments, and cost of doing business

-increased their capital assets by an average of 3.42% per year by investments such as park and
+increased their capital assets by an average of 3.71 percent per year by investments such as

-state’s total property value.
-Communities that have seen the strongest growth in business
+property value.
+Communities that have seen the strongest growth in business development over

-development over the past five years, while controlling the costs of doing business in town, are
+the past five years, while controlling the costs of doing business in town, are designated as five-

 Although accounting for less than 20 percent of the State’s cities and townships, the 277

 state’s commercial property.
-“Each year, the eCities project aims to highlight the successes and
+“Each year, we enjoy recognizing the efforts made by cities and

 eCities homepage: